Organ Donation & Transplantation

 - Financially Support the Kidney Foundation of Canada

-- The Kidney Foundation has provided over half of the more than $100 million dollars spent in Canada on research for kidney disease.
+- The Kidney Foundation has raised more than $100 million to support life-saving kidney research across Canada.

-- They funded the development of Peritoneal Dialysis techniques.
+- The KFoC funded the development of Peritoneal Dialysis techniques.

-- They funded clinical trials of EPO (erythropoietin, a hormone used to enhance the production of red blood cells in kidney patients to fight anaemia).
+- The KFoC funded clinical trials of EPO (erythropoietin, a hormone used to enhance the production of red blood cells in kidney patients to fight anaemia).

 - Learn more…